cawasser/rpl/readme.md

-Using sets makes this much easier, since we can take advantage of the [(disj...)](https://clojuredocs.org/clojure.core/disj) function to remove unwanted IDs if we ned to (and we need to).
+Using sets makes this much easier, since we can take advantage of the [(disj...)](https://clojuredocs.org/clojure.core/disj) function to remove unwanted IDs if we need to (and we need to).

 ## Constraints Programming